alberto56/vagrant-jenkins/README.md

 Now, in the command line, log in as the jenkins user (`sudo su -s /bin/bash jenkins`) and `cd` into your workspace.

-Create your database and install Drupal:
+Now make sure sites/default/default.settings.php exists (you might have removed it for security reasons), create your database and install Drupal:

     echo 'create database mysite'|mysql -uroot -pprincess
     drush si --db-url=mysql://root:princess@localhost/mysite